Danielle Crittenden

 Danielle Crittenden (born April 20, 1963) is a Canadian-American author and journalist.

 Career

-Born in Toronto, Ontario, she is the daughter of Max Crittenden, a former editor with the Toronto Telegram, and journalist and book critic Yvonne Crittenden.
+Danielle Crittenden was born in Toronto, Ontario, the daughter of Max Crittenden (a former editor with the Toronto Telegram) and Yvonne Crittenden (a journalist and book critic).
 Her stepfather was journalist Peter Worthington.

-She graduated in 1981 from Northern Secondary School in Toronto.
-She did not attend university but became a full-time general assignment reporter and feature writer at the Toronto Sun until 1984.
-She then traveled and freelanced for magazines and newspapers until marrying David Frum, in 1988.
-The couple moved to New York and later to Washington, D.C.
-She is a convert to Judaism.
+Danielle graduated in 1981 from Northern Secondary School in Toronto.
+She did not attend university.
+She became a full-time general assignment reporter and feature writer at the Toronto Sun, where she worked until 1984.
+She then traveled as a freelance journalist for magazines and newspapers.
+She married David Frum in 1988, and the couple moved to New York City, and later to Washington, D.C..
+David and Danielle Frum had a daughter, Miranda Frum, who would later die from complications of a brain tumor in 2024, at the age of 32.

+Danielle Frum went through the process of converting to Judaism in the late 1980s to early 1990s.